Jcbnunez/uvm-fqr/Lectures/Lect1_Foundations.md

 P(X = k) = \binom{n}{k}p^k(1-p)^{n-k}
 $$

+where $k$ is the number of successes and $n$ is the number of trials.

 # How does this connect with Evolution?
 Evolution is the study of how and why biological systems change as a function of time.
 We may want to think as the possible underlyign drivers of these process as random or deterministic.